 Triplet Falls are only 3km away from the Otway Fly Treetop Adventures and the first spot you see reach when you enter the park from the south.

 Otway Fly Treetop Walk – The big attraction at this canopy walk is the 600 metre-long, 25 metre-high elevated walkway, the longest and tallest elevated walk in the world.
 There is also a 47-metre high tower and a 1.9km rainforest walk.
 Adrenalin junkies can sign up for the zipline adventure.

 From here, you are about a twenty-minute drive to Hopetoun Falls

 Hopetoun Falls – It’s 15 minute trip from Beauchamp to Hopetoun Falls.
 The first lookout is 20 metres from the car park and looks over the falls from the top.
 You can take a 1km walk to the lookout at the bottom of the falls, but there is no official access to the fall’s base.
 The trip is 20 minutes to return.
 From here, it’s a 5-minute drive to the next stop.

 Californian Redwoods – I had no idea you could see redwoods in Australia, did you?
-Only a few minutes drive from Hopetoun Falls this detour is a must.
-It’s less than 500m return to the car so won’t add much time to your day.
-These forests were planted by a local ranger back in planted in 1936.
+Only a few minutes drive from Hopetoun Falls, this detour is a must.
+It’s less than a 500m return to the car, so it won’t add much time to your day.
+These forests were planted by a local ranger back in 1936.